Computationally-Driven Experimental Biology

 - Be an undergraduate attending a US university.

-- Submit a copy of an unofficial transcript and resume.
+- Submit a copy of an unofficial transcript and resume at the time of application.

-- Two faculty recommendations.
-When you apply for the program we will ask you for the name/emails of 2 faculty that can provide a recommendation.
+- Submit the name/emails of 2 faculty that can provide a recommendation at the time of application.
 We will contact them to provide an online recommendation.

 - Display necessary qualities for working both independently and within a diverse team structure: high motivation, good communication skills, and strong work ethic.